CHARCOAL BURNING An Introduction is a two day introductory course that is suitable for anyone.

-Charcoal burning can be a large-scale commercial operation or it can be small scale and relaxing activity that enhances the experience of working in the woods and at the same time, satisfyingly producing a very usuable product.
+Charcoal burning can be a large-scale commercial operation or it can be small scale and relaxing activity.
+It can be an evocative experience whilst in the woods and at the same time, producing a very usable product.

 It is in fact, a fascinating and enjoyable way to use up smaller woodland timber that might otherwise go to waste.